 I was so excited to create this easy nut free candy for Easter baskets.
 The Biscoff filling is amazing all by itself.
 BUT…when you dip the peanut free candy in white chocolate, it became absolutely magical!

-Ingredients for Nut Free Candy Eggs:
+Ingredients for Nut Free Candy Eggs

 - Butter – make sure it is room temperature before you try to mix it